 -

-Awarded an Aesop Accolade by the American Folklore Society
+AWARDED an Aesop Accolade by the American Folklore Society

 -

-Nominated for the Kate Greenaway Award
+NOMINATED for the Kate Greenaway Award

-THE PRINCESS’ BLANKETS
+THE PRINCESS’S BLANKETS

 -